The Poltergeist Elephant in the Room: The call for a paranormal renaissance

-For the experiments, participants used induction techniques after a period of sleep aiming to have an out-of-body experience on location.
-If successful, the goal was to either a) find another participant and get their password (chosen specifically for the experiment), b) go into the "target room" and identify the object on the chair, or c) investigate the property for ghosts and try to communicate with them.
+As we had the place to ourselves, I wanted to use it to conduct out-of-body experiments.
+Participants were asked to use induction techniques after a period of sleep, on location.
+If they successfully had an out-of-body experience, their goal was then to (a) find another participant and get their password (chosen specifically for the experiment), (b) enter the "target room" and identify the object placed on the chair, and/or (c) see if they saw any "ghosts" hanging around the place and attempt to communicate with them.
 The first goal was inspired by an OBE experiment I had taken part in several years before, and the latter two goals were taken from experiments performed by medium Alex Tanous in the 1970s.

-We also had a sighting of a double while awake.
+There was also a sighting of a double whilst awake.
 Kev, the most sceptical among us, saw our fellow investigator Matt turn around the corner toward him as if he had forgotten something, only to go back.
-When Kev looked around the corner to ask him about it, he found that Matt was at the end of the corridor, and had been there the whole time (which was corroborated by another member).
+When Kev looked around the corner to ask him about it, he found that Matt was at the end of the corridor, and had been there the whole time (which was confirmed by another member).
 Had Kev seen Matt’s double?
-Or was it an imposter?
+Was it an imposter, the poltergeist playing a trick on him perhaps?
 Or waking dream content (i.e. a "REM intrusion")?
-Are these possibilities state-specific?

 Haunted house or haunted person?

 Fraser pointed out that Janet’s brother died of cancer at age 14, four years after the activity started.
 Janet had been sharing a room with her brother at the time, and she also admitted to playing the ouija board with her sister shortly before the activity started.
 Could these factors have contributed to the intensity of the case?
-But then again, a lot of families have gone through difficult times without lego bricks flying through the air of their own accord.
+On the other hand, a lot of families have gone through difficult times without lego bricks flying through the air.

 In the documentary embedded above, Janet's older sister says that the poltergeist activity usually happened when the siblings were together, and not while they were separated, such as at school.
 Similarly, at our location, each night at the property we had different combinations of members present due to our mismatching schedules, and I wonder whether this affected what happened (or didn't happen).
-It reminded me of playing the video game Maniac Mansion as a kid: you play as Dave and choose three friends to accompany you - depending on which, you get a different ending of the game.
-I wondered whether combinations of certain people might increase the likelihood of haunting activity, and the way in which this might manifest; as poltergeist activity, or a doppelganger sighting, perhaps.
+The employees who worked at the location hadn't mentioned any sightings of a double, so I wonder how much of these experiences were tied to the location, and to what extent it was caused by the team members present.
+It reminded me of the video game Maniac Mansion: you start as Dave and choose three friends to accompany you, who decide which ending is available.
+I wondered whether combinations of certain people might increase the likelihood of haunting activity, and the ways in which this might manifest; as poltergeist activity, or a doppelganger sighting, perhaps.
 Maybe the person's double can cause the poltergeist activity.
 Just a very speculative thought!

 Poltergeists: The Childhood Ego?
 An unguarded psyche?

 After the talk, there were drinks in the pub and a continuation of the poltergeist discussion.
-Retired psychiatrist Graham Kidd suggested that poltergeists are parts of the childhood ego that can somehow manifest physically - this is why they like to play tricks, act out, and refuse to perform when told.
-He referred to the work of the German counsellor Walter Von Lucadou, who claimed that he had “cured” numerous poltergeist cases using psychotherapy on the victims of the haunting.
+Over a bottle of red wine, retired psychiatrist Graham Kidd suggested that poltergeists are parts of the childhood ego that can somehow manifest physically - this is why they like to play tricks, act out, and refuse to perform when told.
+He referred to the work of the German counsellor Walter Von Lucadou, who claimed that he had cured numerous poltergeist cases using psychotherapy on the victims of the haunting.

 This reminded me of the Ash Manor case investigated by Dr Nandor Fodor in the 1930s.
 The symptoms of the haunting included footsteps and knocks, and two dozen sightings of the "Green Man", a ghost in green Elizabethan garb.
-The woman of the house even punched him the first time she saw him, mistaking him for an intruder, injuring her hand on the door frame in the process.
+The woman of the house even mistook him for an intruder and punched him the first time she saw him, causing her to injure her hand on the door frame.
 When Fodor interviewed her, he noted: "The marriage relationship between [her] and her husband was not normal; [she] lacked sexual fulfillment; her husband was a homo-sexual.
 The relationship between [her] and her daughter was also strained.
 [The daughter] was abnormally jealous of her mother's status with her father.
 As a result, [the mother] relied on drugs for support."

-So far it sounds like the “agent” in this case could either be the wife, the husband, or the 16 year old daughter.
-Fodor notes the daughter's age, but also the father's remark that "whatever this thing may be, it is no longer in that house alone but it is in me too."
-The final clue for Fodor came when he discussed the emotional tensions in the family with the husband.
-After this discussion, the haunting suddenly stopped.
+So far it sounds like the “agent” in this case could either be the wife, the husband, or the 16 year-old daughter.
+Fodor then notes the father's remark that "whatever this thing may be, it is no longer in that house alone but it is in me too."
+The final clue for Fodor came when he discussed the emotional tensions in the family with the husband in more depth.
+It was after this discussion that the haunting suddenly stopped.

 In his notes, Fodor writes, "The ghost in that sense, was a part of [the husband] himself - or was he?"
-He hypothesised that poltergeist cases such as these may result from situations where “those who put themselves in an unguarded psychological position” meet a force or intelligence other than their own, in a place filled with historical memories and traditions (such as Ash Manor).
+He hypothesised that poltergeist cases such as these may result from situations where “those who put themselves in an unguarded psychological position” meet a force or intelligence other than their own, in a place filled with historical memories and traditions.
 So it sounds like he's suggesting that poltergeist hauntings (and likely other types of haunting) result from the dynamic between a haunting-prone place and a haunting-prone person - whatever that might mean.

 At the end of the talk, somebody in the audience had asked whether the SPR had noticed an increase in poltergeist cases coinciding with an increase in anxiety and mental health issues in the population.
-I think this is a good point.
-If mental health issues are increasing (as opposed to just an increase in diagnoses), and if Von Lucadou and Fodor are correct about poltergeist phenomena being the result of the childhood ego or unguarded psyche (given the right location), then should there be an increase in poltergeist phenomena?
+This was an interesting question.
+If mental health issues are actually increasing (as opposed to just an increase in diagnoses), and if Von Lucadou and Fodor are correct about poltergeist phenomena being the result of the childhood ego or unguarded psyche (given the right location), then should there be an increase in poltergeist phenomena?
 Like sleep paralysis, will these cases go unreported for fear of being thought crazy?
 Or are there other factors involved in the emergence of a poltergeist case?

 John Fraser's response is that any causal relationship has to be complex, but the number of cases that have followed events of high stress, such as a death, a relationship break up, or even a house move seems to show a good chance of at least some causal effect.
 Further, more startling is the theory that fear and expectation of a poltergeist can actually be one of those stress triggers - taken to its logical conclusion, once the phenomena has started, it could in effect 'feed on' peoples fear of it and make it stronger and stronger!
 Thankfully such apparent cases are rare.